swa06/Spring-Boot-AngularJS-1.0/README.md

 # SpringBoot-jquery-Ajax-Form
-POST MutiPart Form-Data usin jquery AJAX to Spring Controller
+POST MutiPart Form-Data using jquery AJAX to Spring Controller